 See Emma Watson’s ‘HeforShe’ speech here.

-Emma Watson is also the ‘UN Goodwill Ambassador for Peace’, and an active participant in the ‘Green Carpet Challenge’ since 2015.
+Emma Watson is also the ‘UN Goodwill Ambassador for Peace’ and has actively participated in the ‘Green Carpet Challenge’ since 2015.

-The challenge was launched in 2010 by Livia Firth, an Italian film producer, the founder of Eco Age, and an ardent advocate for ethical fashion.
+The challenge was launched in 2010 by Livia Firth, an Italian film producer, Eco-Age founder, and an ardent advocate for ethical fashion.

-In this event, participating celebrities are required to wear and item of clothing from ethical and sustainable fashion labels.
+In this event, participating celebrities must wear clothing from ethical and sustainable fashion labels.

-The challenge is constructed to give – the very well-deserved – media coverage and visibility, to innovative and sustainable fashion designers from all over the world.
+The challenge is constructed to give – very well-deserved – media coverage and visibility to innovative and sustainable fashion designers worldwide.

-When asked what has inspired her to embark on the journey of sustainable fashion, she cited Livia Firth’s performance in the movie ‘The True Cost’.
+When asked what inspired her to embark on the sustainable fashion journey, she cited Livia Firth’s performance in the fashion movie ‘The True Cost.’

-The True Cost” is a critical documentary aiming to highlight the social and environmental impact of fast fashion and consumerists shopping habits.
+The True Cost” is a critical fashion documentary highlighting the social and environmental impact of fast fashion and consumerist shopping habits.

 One of the most media-covered activities relating to Emma’s campaigns was her Met Gala 2016 attendance.

-At the event, the star was seen wearing a Calvin Klein gown, made solely from recycled plastic bottles.
+The star was seen wearing a Calvin Klein gown made solely from recycled plastic bottles at the event.

-“With the help of Eco Age this five-piece look is created from three fabrics woven from yarns all made from recycled plastic bottles,” wrote Sarah Slutsky, Emma’s personal stylist, on Instagram.
+“With the help of Eco Age this five-piece look is created from three fabrics woven from yarns all made from recycled plastic bottles”

-“Plastic is the biggest pollutant of freshwater on the planet, being able to turn this waste into a high-quality material is a real success story,” she added.
+“Plastic is the biggest pollutant of freshwater on the planet, being able to turn this waste into a high-quality material is a real success story“

-The MET Gala is a fashion-themed event that takes place manually in New York, organised by the Metropolitan Museum of Art’s Costume Institute in New York.
+The MET Gala is a fashion-themed event that occurs manually in New York, organized by the NYC’s Metropolitan Museum of Art’s Costume Institute.

-The purpose of the event is to raise funds for the museum and other causes worth fighting for.
+The event aims to raise funds for the museum, and other causes worth fighting for.

-Emilia Wickstead is another London-based fashion designer known for her ethical and sustainable creations, feminine silhouettes, and use of vivid colours.
+Emilia Wickstead is another London-based fashion designer known for her ethical and sustainable creations, feminine silhouettes, and use of vivid colors.

 Also, during the Beauty and the Beast promotional tour, Emma Watson wore a pair of trainers made by the sustainable French shoe brand ‘Good Guys Don’t Wear Leather’.

-‘Good Guys Don’t Wear Leather’ is a popular brand that creates vegan shoes in a fair trade environment, only from eco-friendly and sustainable materials.
+‘Good Guys Don’t Wear Leather’ is a popular brand that creates vegan shoes in a fair trade environment, using only eco-friendly and sustainable materials.

-As expected, Emma’s choice was another subtle form of protest to animal cruelty in fashion.
+As expected, Emma’s choice was another subtle protest against animal cruelty in fashion.

-A year later, in 2017, Emma Watson opened a new Instagram account, dedicated to sustainable fashion labels and called @the_press_tour.
+In 2017, Emma Watson opened a new Instagram account dedicated to sustainable fashion labels called @the_press_tour.

-The account’s specific purpose is to showcase the outfits she wears and share her ethical wardrobe with the world.
+The account’s specific purpose is to showcase her outfits and share her ethical wardrobe with the world.

-Thanks to her new Instagram page, Emma has been able to grant further visibility to ethical brands and designers from all over the world.
+Thanks to her new Instagram page, Emma has granted further visibility to ethical brands and designers worldwide.

 Some worth mentioning here are Stella McCartney, Simon Miller, Ronald van der Kemp, Lilian von Trapp, Vrai & Oro, and Gabriela Hearst.

-These designers are using innovative, sustainable and quality materials such as regenerated cashmere, organic silk, recycled fabrics, organic cotton and forest-friendly fabrics.
+These designers use innovative, sustainable, quality materials such as regenerated cashmere, organic silk, recycled fabrics, organic cotton, and forest-friendly fabrics.

-According to a Vogue interview, to Emma Watson finding out the pre-market journey of the fashion garments she chooses to wear is critical.
+According to a Vogue interview with Emma Watson, finding the pre-market journey of the fashion garments she chooses is critical.

-“I am often asked not what I am wearing but who because in fashion, the idea behind the clothes – the label, the designer, the collection – have more meaning than the garment itself”, said Emma Watson.
+“I am often asked not what I am wearing but who because in fashion, the idea behind the clothes – the label, the designer, the collection – have more meaning than the garment itself”

 “However, there’s a bigger story to be told about the conditions in which our clothes are made.
-It’s also about the resources used and the impact it has on communities”, concludes the British celebrity.
+It’s also about the resources used and the impact it has on communities”

-According to Good On You, from all participating celebrities, Emma Watson is the organisation’s “Number One Supporter”.
+According to Good On You, among all participating celebrities, Emma Watson is the organization’s “Number One Supporter”.

-“I support Good On You because I need to know my clothes do not harm our precious planet or its people,” said Emma.
+“I support Good On You because I need to know my clothes do not harm our precious planet or its people”